Vesely/insomnia-plugin-random-pick/README.md

-# Insomnia Random Pick From Array Plugin
+# Insomnia Plugin: Pick random item from custom array

 This is a plugin for [Insomnia](https://insomnia.rest/).